Why We Sleep More In The Winter

 The Last Word From Sleepopolis

 If you think you’re sleeping more in the winter, you’re probably right.
 But it’s not because these colder, darker days mean you physically need more sleep.
-We sleep more in the winter because shorter days mean less sunlight, which directly affects our circadian rhythm.
-If your desire for more sleep is becoming an issue, remember that regular exercise, sticking to a consistent bedtime and wake-up time, and making a point of exposing yourself to light first thing in the morning can help.
+We sleep more in the winter because shorter days mean less sunlight, which can affect our circadian rhythm.
+If your desire for more sleep is becoming an issue, remember that regular exercise, sticking to a consistent bedtime and wake-up time, and making a point of exposing yourself to light first thing in the morning might help.